Martande8055/go-redhat/README.md

 To run the application in a Docker container:

-1. Build the Docker image:
+1. Build the image:
 ```
 podman build -t go_average_app .
 ```
-2. Run the Docker container:
+2. Run the container:
 ```
 podman run -p 3100:3100 go_average_app
 ```